“Management is doing things right; leadership is doing the right things.”

 Elite contractor scales healthcare, industrial, and education builds

 Shaw Electric powers Michigan’s most demanding projects for healthcare, research, industrial, commercial, and water‑wastewater clients.
-As one of the state’s largest electrical contractors, the Southfield team delivers under design-build, design-assist, and lump-sum models, pairing smart preconstruction with field execution that protects schedule, safety, and compliance, the ethos: passion, partnership, and pride, translated into dependable results.
+As one of the state’s largest electrical contractors, the Southfield team delivers projects under design-build, design-assist, and lump-sum models, pairing smart preconstruction with field execution that protects schedules, safety, and compliance.
+The ethos: passion, partnership, and pride, is translated into dependable results.

-That approach shows up on marquee jobs: University of Michigan’s Crisler Arena and football stadium, the Detroit Public Safety Headquarters, and upgrades at central downtown offices.
+That approach is evident in marquee projects, including the University of Michigan’s Crisler Arena and football stadium, the Detroit Public Safety Headquarters, and upgrades to central downtown offices.
 Industrial work spans the Ann Arbor Wastewater Treatment Plant, Consumers Energy’s Ray Compressor Station, the Gordie Howe International Bridge program, and auto manufacturing lines, including Jefferson North.
 Healthcare highlights include C.S.
 Mott Children’s Hospital and McLaren Greater Lansing Hospital, while higher‑education and research work reaches MSU’s Facility for Rare Isotope Beams.

 By concentrating on complex building types and proven delivery methods, Shaw helps owners secure resilient power, future‑ready systems, and lasting, measurable value across campuses, factories, and civic infrastructure.